jskeet/DemoCode/Drums/index.md

 ![Kit Explorer](kit-explorer.png)

-Note that the kit will always be shown as "Kit 1" regardless of which kit number it originally came from.
-Once loaded in Kit Explorer, a kit doesn't really have a number - it's just "a kit".

 ### Copying the kit to the device

 The "Copy kit to device" button will copy the kit data